ljlodl5/UFOs/README.md

 * **Instructions-Filtering Data**

 There are five categories the user can enter into in order to filter the table of UFO sightings.
-You may choose to enter any one or all five fields in order to drill into the information of interest:
+The user may choose to enter any one or all five fields in order to drill into the information of interest:

 1) Enter a Date.
 	Format d/m/yyyy